goodeggs/bites/src/documents/posts/2015-01-16-commonjs-modules-make-brittle-singletons.md

 This is complicated
 -------------------

 The module cache sure does not make a good [service locator](http://martinfowler.com/articles/injection.html#UsingAServiceLocator).
 I wonder what other patterns folks are using for distributing singleton instances throughout apps, especially dependencies shared between the browser and the server.
 Dependency injection comes to mind, but it often entails  a complicated system of its own.
+Do you have a singleton strategy that's working well?